ngarneau/opencode/README.md

 	cd $CASSANDRA_HOME/contrib/pig
 	bin/pig_cassandra -x local

-Please refer to the [profile][.profile] file in the repo for a complete list of PATHS to set.
+Please refer to the .profile file in the repo for a complete list of PATHS to set.

-# Tutorial
+## Tutorial
 The tutorial includes a little fake dataset and a Pig Latin script.
-You can fill up a Cassandra Keyspace by running the dataset file within the Cassandra-cli, on a valid Keyspace, and these column-families set;
+You can fill up a Cassandra Keyspace by running the dataset file within the Cassandra-cli, on a valid Keyspace.
+Set these column-families just before doing so;

 	create column family Salons with comparator=UTF8Type and default_validation_class=UTF8Type and key_validation_class=UTF8Type;
 	create column family Commandes with comparator=UTF8Type and default_validation_class=UTF8Type and key_validation_class=UTF8Type;